codingABI/Falkenstein3D/README.md

 OpenGL raycaster game.
 Player has to find the exit of the castle.
 Game is short and has only one level.
 It is more a technical demo than a real long game.

-This Project uses two different raycaster engines, which can be select by pressing Button 3:
+This Project uses two different raycaster engines, which can be select by pressing Key "3":
 - Degree based raycaster by codingABI, inspired by https://github.com/3DSage/OpenGL-Raycaster_v1 and https://github.com/3DSage/OpenGL-Raycaster_v2
 - DDA Raycaster by Lode Vandevenne (see license details below), faster and used by default